 Georgia won its only Associated Press national title in 1980, Walker’s freshman year.
 The Bulldogs were in position to win another two years later, the running back’s final season between the hedges, but Penn State knocked them off in the Sugar Bowl.

-In an interesting twist, Walker announced this week that he’ll soon be opening a restaurant
+In an interesting twist, Walker announced this week that he’ll soon be opening a restaurant in Athens after the first of the year.

 By then, the Bulldogs hope they’ve cooked up another national title.